jaeschrich/froyo/README.md

     res.render("./index.html", "mustache", {name: "Example"}) }
 ```
-You can also add templatew with the ```froyo.addTemplate``` function (which takes three arguments, the file, the server response, and template options).
+You can also add templates with the ```froyo.addTemplate``` function (which takes three arguments, the file, the server response, and template options).
 ##Developer Guide

 ###Style Guide